lasseufpa/lasse-py/README.md

 in case the folder lasse is located at c:\mylib\lasse-py\lasse.

-### Install tools for commiting code
+### 2.2) Install tools for commiting code

-Before doing git commit, you need to locally check whether your code is compliant, otherwise github may block the commit.
+If you did not follow the instructions at https://github.com/lasseufpa/python_template, before doing git commit, you need to locally check whether your code is compliant, otherwise github may block the commit.

 For instance, using conda, you may install
 ``conda install -c conda-forge isort flake8 click``